-Prerequisite: Qualifies as a mathematics related course; This Early Enrollment Program (EEP) course is offered in cooperation with RI College.
+Prerequisite: Juniors enrolled in the Finance CTE Pathway have priority; Qualifies as a mathematics related course; This Early Enrollment Program (EEP) course is offered in cooperation with RI College.

 Accounting I is an introduction to basic accounting systems, concepts, methods and applications of GAAP (Generally Accepted Accounting Principles).
 The course covers the identification, measurement, summarization, and reporting of financial events and their effect on the business enterprise.
 A general knowledge of accounting will provide students with the background necessary to study finance, management, marketing, financial markets, both profit and non-profit organizations, as well as other related fields.